100daysofkubernetes/100DaysOfKubernetes/src/start/set-up-cluster.md

 However, also the Windows and Mac installation are quite straightforward so have a look at those on their website.

-Make sure that kubectl has access directly to your
+Make sure that kubectl has access directly to your cluster.

 If you have multiple clusters configured, you can switch between them using your kubectl commands